hbyacademic/HBY-academic/index.md

 ## Welcome to GitHub Pages

+Hi everyone！

+Here is HBY, I have learned programming language for about four years.

+What I am most interested in is the topic of Image Processing.
+My graduation special topic is related to Image dealing, so this is why I love it so much!
+Also, I will do some simple game design and introduce some interesting & informative topic.

+In my channel, you not only can learn coding skills, also you will get more knowledge from it!
+Hope to discuss with me, so that we can make progress consistently from each other.

+If you want to get the first-hand information, don't forget to subscribe my channel～

 You can use the [editor on GitHub](https://github.com/hbyacademic/hbyacademic/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.